TakashiYoshinaga/Oculus-Quest-Interaction-Sample/README.md

 # WebVR Interactin Sample for Oculus Quest
 Primitive sample of interaction between controllers and virtual objects for Oculus Quest.
-You can experience just by opening following site in web browser of Oculus Quest since this sample was made with A-Frame.<br>
+You can experience just by opening web site by using web browser of Oculus Quest since this sample was made with A-Frame.<br>
 Please see following repository if you are finding a primitive sample of getting input from controller.<br>
 https://github.com/TakashiYoshinaga/Oculus-Quest-Input-Sample